 Visit one of NSW’s premier arts institutions, select the freshest locally-grown produce or plan a picnic at Liverpool’s parks.

 There is plenty to see, taste and do in Liverpool.
+Get the latest event updates delivered directly to your inbox.

 Liverpool is home to people from 150 different countries and this is immediately evident from the huge variety of local restaurants and businesses in the Liverpool city centre.